yapshinn/moe-kuochuansec/pages/Our Philosophy.md

 Reflection and consolidation of learning enhances understanding and knowledge creation.
 As such, effective assessment modes will be employed to provide KCPians with meaningful feedback that encourages reflection and promotes self-directed learning.

-Partnerships with parents and stakeholders provide the wealth of the community in nurturing the child and will be sought actively to enrich the school experience for every KCPian.
+Partnerships with parents and stakeholders provide the wealth of the community in nurturing the child and will be sought actively to enrich the school experience for every KCPian.</p>